ntnu-lra/ntnu-lra.github.io/index.md

 title: "Home"
 ---

-# Welcome to NTNU LRA
+# Legged Robots for the Arctic and beyond lab

-This is the homepage for NTNU LRA's official website.
+This is the homepage for NTNU's LRA lab

 {% for post in paginator.posts %}
   ## {{ post.title }}